Uncertain tax positions, provisions, estimates, principal risks and uncertainties

 The areas involving a higher degree of judgment and complexity in applying accounting principles and for which changes in the assumptions and estimates could result in significantly different results than those recorded in the consolidated financial statements are the following:

-In preparing the consolidated financial statements management has considered the impact of climate change, specifically the financial impact of Philips meeting its internal and external climate related aims, the potential impact of climate related risks and the costs incurred to pro-actively manage such risks.
+In preparing the consolidated financial statements, management has considered the impact of climate change, specifically the financial impact of Philips meeting its internal and external climate-related aims, the potential impact of climate- related risks, and the costs incurred to pro-actively manage such risks.
 These considerations did not have a material impact on the financial reporting judgments, estimates or assumptions.
-The specific financial impacts considered include, for example: specific climate mitigation measures, such as the use of lower carbon energy sources, the costs of developing more sustainable product offerings and expenses incurred to mitigate against the impact of extreme weather conditions.
+The financial impacts considered include specific climate mitigation measures, such as the use of lower-carbon energy sources, the cost of developing more sustainable product offerings, and expenses incurred to mitigate against the impact of extreme weather conditions.
+To meet its long-term Science Based Targets and reduce its full value chain emissions in line with a 1.5 °C global warming scenario, Philips has entered into a number of Power Purchase Agreements.
+Philips uses 100% electricity from renewable sources, mainly through long-term Power Purchase Agreements, thereby mitigating the impact of carbon taxes.
+The development of more sustainable products are covered through our EcoDesign program and already included in our R&D expenses.
+The physical risk related to climate change on our sites resulting from our Task Force on Climate-Related Financial Disclosures assessment is currently considered limited.

 Tax risks

 Philips is exposed to tax risks and uncertainty over tax treatments.
 For particular tax treatments that are not expected to be accepted by tax authorities, Philips either recognizes a liability or reflects the uncertainty in the recognition and measurement of its current and deferred tax assets and tax attributes.
 For the measurement of the uncertainty, Philips uses the most likely amount or the expected value of the tax treatment.
-The expected liabilities resulting from the uncertain tax treatments are included in non-current tax liabilities (2022: EUR 435 million, 2021: EUR 544 million, decrease due to release of liabilities, in combination with higher tax losses or similar tax carryforwards that can be used if uncertain tax treatments were settled for the presumed amount at balance sheet date).
+The expected liabilities resulting from the uncertain tax treatments are included in non-current tax liabilities (2024: EUR 116 million; 2023: EUR 390 million, and this decrease mainly relates to releases and settlements arising out of the tax audit settlements of prior years, in combination with higher tax losses or similar tax carryforwards that can be used if uncertain tax treatments were settled for the presumed amount at balance sheet date).
 The positions include, among others, the following:

 Transfer pricing risks